intel-retail/automated-vending/docs_src/configuration.md

 - `NotificationEmailAddresses` - A comma-separated values (CSV) string of emails to send notifications to
 - `NotificationLabels` - A comma-separated values (CSV) string of labels to apply to notifications, which are handled by EdgeX
 - `NotificationReceiver` - The human-readable string name of the person/entity receiving the notification, such as `System Administrator`
-- `NotificationSender` - The human-readable string name of the person/entity sending the notification, such as `Automated Checkout Maintenance Notification`
+- `NotificationSender` - The human-readable string name of the person/entity sending the notification, such as `Automated Vending Maintenance Notification`
 - `NotificationSeverity` - A string tag indicating the severity of the notification, such as `CRITICAL`
 - `NotificationName` - A string that is a short label that may be used as part of a URL to delineate the notification subscription, such as `sys-admin`.
 The EdgeX official documentation says, _"Effectively a name or key that labels the notification"_.
 - `NotificationSubscriptionMaxRESTRetries` - The integer value that represents the maximum number of times to try creating a subscription in the EdgeX notification service, such as `10`